 When Hurricane Harvey hit Houston in 2017, a friend of mine evacuated with thirty minutes notice.
+Understanding how to emergency preparedness chihuahua starts with what actually happens in real life.
 She grabbed her phone, her wallet, her medication, and her chihuahua.
 She forgot the dog food.
 She forgot the leash.
 She forgot the vaccination records she would need to get into an emergency shelter that accepted pets.
 She spent the next three days scrambling to find chihuahua-sized supplies in a city that was underwater.
-This chihuahua emergency preparedness guide covers everything you need to know.

 She told me later that the worst part was not the storm.
 It was the helplessness of realizing she had not prepared for the most basic scenario – leaving her house quickly with a dog who depended on her for everything.